corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/notaries/plugin-cordapps-notary.md

 # Notary Plugin CorDapps

 In Corda 5, notary functionality is provided in the form of plugin CorDapps.
 In theory, anyone can write a new notary protocol by implementing their own CorDapps, but initially, it is expected to only have R3 provided protocols.
-For a given notary protocol, two CPBs are expected to be required:
+For a given notary protocol, two CPBs (Corda Package Bundles) are expected to be required:

-1. A **client**, or **application** CPB, which should be used to generate a CPI associated with application virtual nodes.
-At a minimum, this would contain a CPK that has an initiating flow that is automatically invoked by the Corda 5 flow framework to initiate a notarization request.
+* A **client**, or **application** CPB, which should be used to generate a CPI (Corda Package Installer) associated with application virtual nodes.
+At a minimum, this would contain a CPK (Corda Package) that has an initiating flow that is automatically invoked by the Corda 5 flow framework to initiate a notarization request.

-2. A **notary server** CPB, which should be used to generate a CPI associated with notary virtual nodes.
-At a minimum, this would contain a CPK that has a responder flow to that packaged in the client CPB.
+* A **notary server** CPB (Corda Package Bundle), which should be used to generate a CPI associated with notary virtual nodes.
+At a minimum, this would contain a CPK that has a responder flow to what is packaged in the client CPB.

 For Corda 5.0, only a single notary protocol will be provided, the **non-validating notary protocol**.